ExpediaGroup/overwhelm/README.md

 # overwhelm
 ![test](https://github.com/ExpediaGroup/overwhelm/workflows/test/badge.svg?branch=master)

-Overwhelm is an application that facilitate application deployment on Kubernetes.
+Overwhelm is an operator that facilitate application deployment on Kubernetes.

+Traditionally, deploying an application on Kubernetes consists of creating multiple resources.
+Rather than having to create multiple resources and monitor them separately, Overwhelm aims to instead define an entire "application" in a single Kubernetes object, and expose all status information through that same object, effectively making it possible to manage and monitor an entire application by using a single resource.

 ## Development
 This repository uses [operator-sdk](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/).